HdC and EHe stars through the prism of Gaia DR3: 3D distribution and Gaia's chromatic PSF effects: HdC stars and the Gaia DR3 datasets

 The Gaia DR3 release provided light curves in G, BP, and RP bandpasses for sources that passed quality criteria and were selected as variable stars \citep{2022arXiv220606416E,2022arXiv220701946G}.
 Out of the 183 Galactic and 58 Magellanic HdC and DYPer type stars, light curves are available for 130 and 46, respectively.
 Among the dLHdC and EHe stars, only the most variable have light curves available, i.e., 5 in each group.
 They display small-scale photometric variability with a peak-to-peak amplitude that is at maximum $\sim$0.1 mag.

 For all targets with a Gaia light curve, we calculated the maximum BP-RP colour variation ($\Delta$BPRPmax) using simultaneous BP and RP measurements and the corresponding $\Delta$G variation.
-The result, shown in Figure~\ref{fig_DeltaBPRP_DeltaG}, confirms the reddening effect caused by dust clouds made of amorphous carbon grains during the decline phases of RCB stars.
-However, the reddening is not uniform\footnote{Some occasional off-measurements at fainter magnitudes exist especially in the BP bandpass.
+The result, shown in Figure~\ref{fig_DeltaBPRP_DeltaG}, confirms the strong reddening effect caused by dust clouds made of amorphous carbon grains during the decline phases of RCB stars.
+This reddening is in average two times higher than the one resulting from interstellar extinction.
+However, it is also not uniform\footnote{Some occasional off-measurements at fainter magnitudes exist especially in the BP bandpass.
 Those have made our calculation of $\Delta$BPRPmax difficult.
 We remove the targets affected for that particular study.} among RCB stars and may spread up to 1.5 mag in $\Delta$BPRPmax for a maximum observed drop $\Delta$G of $\sim$7 mag.
 The spread could be due to differences in the section and fraction of chromosphere obscured.
 Additionally, close blending with bluer stars in crowded fields may mitigate the reddening effect.
 The largest reddening variation observed reached $\sim$2.4 mag.

 For the targets presenting the lowest photometric variations ($\Delta$G $<$ 0.5 mag), we are seeing the effect of pulsations at maximum brightness.
 The total amplitude of the pulsations ranges mostly between 0.1 to 0.4 mag for RCB stars and is around 0.1 mag for the most variable dLHdC and EHe stars.
 The change in brightness during pulsations is also chromatic, with maximum BP-RP colour variations ranging from 0.05 to 0.2 mag for RCB stars, and around 0.04 mag for the few dLHdC and EHe stars represented.